-What you see now is an extended building which grew with the town that it served until it became what you see today.
-Its most notable feature being the glass canopies which originally adorned the buildings on both platforms.
+What you see now is an extended building which grew with the town that it served until it became what you see today, its most notable feature being the glass canopies which originally adorned the buildings on both platforms.

-> At the east end of the main station building, there is a small red brick building.
+At the east end of the main station building, there is a small red brick building.
 In 1906 a line was built round Cromer which enabled Great Eastern Railway trains to run to Sheringham.
-The M&GN built this room specifically for GER staff as they did not wish the GER staff to use their facilities.
+The M&GN built this room specifically for GER staff as they did not wish the GER staff to use their facilities!
 This is still referred to as the GE Office.

-> The Railway is planning to rebuild this building with its canopy using some M&GN cast iron columns and spandrels that were recovered from the M&GN’s Yarmouth Beach station when it was demolished in 1986 to make way for a car park.
+The Railway is planning to rebuild this building with its canopy using some M&GN cast iron columns and spandrels that were recovered from the M&GN’s Yarmouth Beach station when it was demolished in 1986 to make way for a car park.

 Sheringham was mentioned in the Domesday Book (then Silingeham), but this was Upper Sheringham which is some way inland, and the Sheringham that we know was just a small fishing village known as Lower Sherringham.

 Following the arrival of the railway it became a most fashionable place to visit.
 The railway Directors helped the development of the resort by setting up the first building estate, laying mains drains and providing a gas works.
 Subsequently many homes and three grand hotels were built.
 It is still a busy seaside town and a holiday destination for many, with its sandy beaches, golf course, coastal and inland walks.

 The fishermen’s original flint cottages and other related buildings still survive towards the sea, and a very small fishing fleet is still based here.
 The colourful boats are pulled up onto the shingle beach when not in use.